Generating 2D drawings

 - Press the Insert view button.

 - A View object will be created on our page.
+Highlight both View lines in the Model tree, and click on the Data tab.
 Give the view the following properties:

 - X: 100

 - Scale: 0.1

 - We now have a nice top view (which is the default projection) of our chair:

 - Let's repeat the operation twice, to create two more views.
 Remember to highlight both items in the Model tree before pressing Insert View.
 We will set their X and Y values, which indicate the position of the view on the page, in order to show them apart from the top view, and their direction, to create different view orientations.
 (Again highlight both Views to change both at the same time.)
 Give each new view the following properties: